pact-foundation/pact-jvm/pact-jvm-provider-gradle/README.md

 ### Using a state change URL

 For each provider you can specify a state change URL to use to switch the state of the provider.
-This URL will receive the providerState description from the pact file before each interaction via a POST.
+This URL will receive the providerState description and all the parameters from the pact file before each interaction via a POST.
 As for normal requests, a request filter (`stateChangeRequestFilter`) can also be set to manipulate the request before it is sent.

 ```groovy
 pact {